cloudfauj/cloudfauj/README.md

 TODO
 - Set Usage command for all commands that use args
+- In deploy, how do we tell cli which artifact (docker image) to deploy
 - Handle when required config files are not supplied/present

 Find idomatic ways of:
+- How to display an error on stderr and exit instantly with failure (set RunE instead of Run in Command)
 - how to create api client at top level and pass on to child commands
 - How to print to stdout
-- How to display an error on stderr and exit instantly with failure
 - Read diff configs for diff actions (server, project, env)

 Questions: